aphelly/aphelly.github.io/_posts/2020-07-18-fibonacci.md

 \end{align*}
 $$

-Therefore, the ratio between successive Fibonacci numbers approaches the golden ratio $\varphi$ as the terms become larger and larger.
+Therefore, the ratio between successive Fibonacci numbers approaches the golden ratio $\varphi$ as the terms grow larger and larger.
+Nice.